Neverm1ndEZ/captsone-project/README.md

 # PennyTrack - An Intuitive Expense Tracker Application

-Welcome to PennyTrack, an expense tracking application developed by Group CIT-G11 as our Final Year Capstone Project.
+Welcome to PennyTrack, an expense-tracking application developed by Group CIT-G11 as our Final Year Capstone Project.
 This application is designed to simplify and enhance personal finance management through an intuitive and feature-rich platform.

 ## Technology Stack